-A dorm resident student must qualify as a full-time student (minimum 12 semester hours) to live in a residence hall [Reg.
+A residence hall student must qualify as a fulltime student (minimum 12 semester hours) to live in a residence hall [Reg.
 513].

-Brooking Dorm for Women \$650 per semester

 Mullins Hall for Women \$750 per semester

 Frankie Hall for Men \$750 per semester

-Board in College Cafeteria (meal plan) \$1350 per semester
+Board in College Cafeteria (meal plan) \$1500 per semester

-All dormitory students are requ cafeteria meal plan. ired to take the
+\All residence hall students are required to take the cafeteria meal plan.

 Room charges and the first board payment are due and payable at the time of registration and must be paid before occupancy is permitted.
-Students are required to show their receipts for payment to be admitted to dorms.
+Students are required to show their receipts for payment to be admitted to residence halls.

-Dormitory residents are required to make a deposit of \$200 to reserve a room and to cover possible property damages.
+Residence hall residents are required to make a deposit of \$200 to reserve a room and to cover possible property damages.
 Students must also include a Release of Background Information form along with a \$15 fee.
 To cancel the residence hall reservation and contract, the student must submit a request in writing to the Housing Office 15 calendar days prior to the first day of class.
 Returning residents must make additions to their deposit if damages were withheld to maintain a \$200 balance prior to each semester in which they return as a resident.
 For non-returning residents, the deposit is refundable at the end of the semester upon written request of the student, if all provisions of the housing contract have been satisfied.
-A student who vacates the dorm because of withdrawal from WCJC or graduation will have up to 12 months from the end of the semester to request the return of the deposit.
+A student who vacates the residence halls because of withdrawal from WCJC or graduation will have up to 12 months from the end of the semester to request the return of the deposit.
 If not requested within this time period, the deposit will be forfeited to the college.

-Dormitory and room assignments are made according to the date the deposit is received.
-All efforts are made to accommodate student requests for dormitory and/or roommate preference.
+Room assignments are made according to the date the deposit is received.
+All efforts are made to accommodate student requests for roommate preference.

-Three meals a day are served Monday through Friday, two meals on Saturday, and one meal on Sunday.
+For students purchasing a college meal plan, three meals a day are served Monday through Friday, two meals on Saturday, and one meal on Sunday.
 The cafeteria is closed during holidays.
 The snack bar is open at scheduled times on weekdays.
-Dormitories and the cafeteria are closed during official college holidays as specified in the college's academic calendar, and during these holidays students are expected to arrange for other housing and meals.
+Residence halls and the cafeteria are closed during official college holidays and summer, as specified in the college's academic calendar.
+During these holidays, students are expected to arrange for other housing and meals.

-Dormitory and cafeteria charges are subject to change without notice by action of the Board of Trustees.
+Residence hall and cafeteria charges are subject to change without notice by action of the Board of Trustees.

-Students may request further information by contacting the Office of Student Services.
+Students may request further information by contacting the Office of Student Life.
 The Housing Application form is available in the back of this catalog and may be mailed.